...into my home

 The ESTIA programme helps them to realize exactly this: through accommodation in apartments and provision of monthly cash support, refugees and asylum-seekers are able to lead more secure and normal lives, regain the dignity of choice and gradually take back control of their life.
 At the same time, Face Forward …into my home introduces these people as residents of a city that has embraced so many cultures, religions and ideas – a diversity that is defined through social solidarity and mutual respect, so that we can all feel “at Home”.

-Face Forward …into my home was designed and implemented by EMST’s Education Department, in collaboration with UNHCR, and is funded by the European Commission’s department for European Civil Protection and Humanitarian Aid Operations (ECHO), in the framework of the ESTIA programme, providing urban accommodation and cash assistance to thousands of asylum seekers and refugees in Greece.
+Face Forward …into my home was designed and implemented by EMST’s Education Department, in collaboration with UNHCR, and is funded by ECHO, in the framework of the ESTIA programme.
+ESTIA, which is implemented in collaboration with the Greek Government, local authorities and NGOs, provides urban accommodation and cash assistance to thousands of asylum seekers and refugees in Greece.

 Face Forward …into my home consists of the following three phases:

-Based on the narratives that unfold during the workshops, photographic portraits depict the refugees and asylum-seekers in their daily life in Athens.
+Based on the narratives that unfold during the workshops, photographic portraits depict the refugees and asylum-seekers in their daily life.
 Accompanied by the stories, the portraits shed light on each person’s unique character.
 At the same time, both photographs and stories reveal the “human face” of the refugee plight and remind us of the things, emotions, feelings that connect us all – our common humanity.

 The National Museum of Contemporary Art, Athens (EMST) is a major contemporary art institution in Greece that from the beginning of its operation (2000) has developed a wide variety of programmes and activities addressing different audiences.
 The permanent home of the Museum is the former Fix brewery on Syngrou Ave., which was reconstructed to open its doors again in late 2016 with the first exhibition “Urgent Conversations: Athens – Antwerp” inaugurating the temporary exhibition spaces of EMST simultaneously with the series “EMST in the World” and attracting thousands of visitors.